lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 Previously, I used the `pipe.tokenizer.apply_chat_template()` method to produce the full text of a prompt I fed into the model.
 It worked, so I just took it as a magical copypasta incantation from examples in the documentation.
 However, since I've left that code behind, I want to learn a little more about what this does.

-Here's my current working understanding:
+Here's my current understanding:

 Large language models can generate plausible continuations of text from given input.
-They're trained from an enormous pile of examples of both natural language in general and purpose-specific content.
+To do that, they're trained from an enormous pile of both natural language in general and purpose-specific content.

-When you want to fine-tune an LLM to perform in a specific way - e.g. as a chatty assistant - you need to structure those examples such that they fit the purpose.
-In a chat, you need to distinguish between the system's part of the conversation and the user's part.
+When you want to fine-tune an LLM to perform in a particular way, you need to structure those examples such that they fit the purpose.
+For a chatty assistant, you need to distinguish between the system's part and the user's part so that the model encodes the general patterns of conversational exchanges.

+Then, later, when you call upon the model to generate text, you provide it with a prompt that follows the same structure.
+Thus, the plausible continuation it will produce should be very likely to fit the format.
+This is where the prompt template comes in.

-For example, here's an outdated example of "[ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md)" that I think illustrates the idea:
+For example, here's an old example of "[ChatML](https://github.com/openai/openai-python/blob/release-v0.28.0/chatml.md)" that I think illustrates the idea:

 ```xml
 <|im_start|>system